 Of course this isn’t everybody, but a lot of people, and especially millennials, hate voicemail and refuse to listen to it.
 With the rise of text messages, they figure if it is important enough to need a reply, then the person will text.
 I have actually heard people get angry at a caller for leaving a voicemail.
 It’s strange, and it is a lot different than only a few years ago, but voicemail is something that has the capacity to bring scorn rather than goodwill.

 People Get Anxious When They Have To Leave A Message on Voicemail

 I have to admit that I giggled a little bit when I first read this.
 But then I thought about it and it made sense.
 I have always hated leaving voicemail messages.
 It always made me nervous and I would usually stammer something out and regret what I said instantly.
 For people that view voicemail with contempt, they simply won’t leave a message at the beep.
 Think that won’t cost you business?
 Imagine that you are unavailable and your voicemail kicked on.
 How many millennials do you think are going to brave their fear of public speaking to leave you a message.
-Every single one of them is a missed opportunity (which coincidentally is why we offer our live answering service so that you never have to miss another call again…).
+Every single one of them is a missed opportunity (which coincidentally is why we offer our 24-hour answering service so that you never have to miss another call again…).

 Voicemail is a Waste of Time

 This is the one that hits home for me.
 I hate when I get a voicemail because it simply seems like a waste of time to listen to it.
 If the person had texted me, I could read it instantly and reply.
 But with a voicemail, I have to click and swipe a few times, actually listen to the message, then call back to reply.
 That takes a lot longer than a simple text.